 With time, Joseph Lee’s accomplishments were lining up and he became a successful person.
 His creativity along with his skills and hard work paid off well for his entire life.
 Joseph Lee’s bread machine is one of the most popular and amazing inventions in the baking industry.
 Lee, the founder of this machine, made sure that it could uniformly knead the dough and still maintain its quality and flavour.
 This was unheard of in that time.

-Bread machines today have improved a lot.
+Bread makers today have improved a lot.
 The loaves even look very professional now.
 Thanks to Joseph Lee’s invention we can all make quality and delicious bread at home.
 They also allow you to make various types of bread and add fruits and nuts to your recipes.
 Don’t forget to thank Joseph Lee the next time you make bread!